svivian/sv-filtable-js/README.md

 	<td data-filter-value="Y"><img src="tick.png"></td>
 </tr>
 ```

+### `data-filter-hash`

+Filtering can also use "hash URLs", which allows linking to a page with a pre-filled filter.
+A filter can be named using the `data-filter-hash` attribute on an input element, and whenever the table is filtered the URL will be changed to match.
+For example, if `data-filter-hash="year"` is specified on a `<select>` element and the year 2012 is selected, the URL will be updated to `#year=2012`.

+It's recommended to only use select fields and checkboxes with this feature, as they have specific and limited values.

+## Constructor options

 The third argument to the constructor is an options object, which can be used to override the default options.
 Possible options are: